mgbec/aibom-with-multiple-options/README.md

 - Use `agentcore status` to verify deployment health
 - Review the GenAI Observability Dashboard for performance insights

+## Acknowledgements

+This project builds upon the excellent work of the [OWASP AIBOM Generator](https://huggingface.co/spaces/GenAISecurityProject/OWASP-AIBOM-Generator) project.
+We extend our gratitude to the GenAI Security Project and the OWASP community for their pioneering work in establishing standards for AI Bill of Materials generation and ML model security analysis.

+The OWASP AIBOM Generator provides the foundational framework for generating standardized AIBOMs that this agent system leverages to create comprehensive security assessments and comparative analyses of machine learning models.

 ## Contributing

 1. Fork the repository